The ColorPerfect Help System

 FilmFileName

-This box shows the name of the currently active Film File, *.negpos for ColorNeg Mode or *.colorint for ColorPos Mode, On the Mac, when in file saving or file loading mode, the name in this box can be edited to specify the desired file name.
+This box shows the name of the currently active Film File, *.negpos for ColorNeg Mode, *.colorint for ColorPos Mode, or *.pfraw for PerfectRAW Mode,

 SmartClip

-This only appears in ColorPos Mode.
-Positive images, particularly from digital cameras, often have one or more of the color channels clipped.
-This can result in tinted highlights - sometimes heavily tinted - particularly when highlight compression is used.
+Images from digital cameras often have one or more of the color channels clipped.
+That is, green may be overexposed and clipped while red and blue values on the sensor are lower and do not clip.
+When the channels are color balanced this results in tinted highlights - heavily tinted magenta for this green overexposure case.
 When this happens, SmartClip will even out the clipping in the three colors (R, G, and B) so that the highlights are no longer tinted.
-If you do not see this highlight tinting effect in your images, it is best to leave SmartClip unchecked.
+If you do not see this highlight tinting effect in an image when you check and uncheck SmartClip the image does not have this type of overexposure clipping.

 Options